Picture of Teemu Konttinen

 In order to take advantage of the new regulation, you have to register for applicable schemes:

-- IOSS: for shipments from outside of EU (https://easproject.com/ioss-shopify/)
+• IOSS: for shipments from outside of EU (Read more)

-- Non-Union: Digital goods and services from outside of EU (https://easproject.com/non-union-scheme-what-kind-of-animal-is-it/)
+• Non-Union: Digital goods and services from outside of EU (Read more)

 The existing ones, domestic and B2B remain unchanged.

-To take advantage of the mentioned 600 000 reduced VAT rates means you have to have a capable full landed cost calculator installed.
-The accurate calculation must identify the product group which in turn is used to determine the appropriate tax rate and taxes – again, in accordance with the destination country VAT.
+To take advantage of the mentioned 600,000 reduced VAT rates means you have to have a capable full landed cost calculator installed.
+The accurate calculation must identify the product group which in turn is used to determine the appropriate tax rate and taxes—again, in accordance with the destination country VAT.
+For ecommerce sellers, the easiest way to achieve this level of accuracy is with automated VAT compliance.

 Subscribe to newsletter